 5135.014-90 Special requirements for research and development contracts.

 (a) Prior to entering into a contract for research or development or both which provides for the acquisition or construction by, or furnishing to, the contractor of research, development, or test facilities and equipment, the Secretary of the Army must determine that the facilities and equipment are necessary for the performance of the contract (10 U.S.C.
 2353).
-See 5101.707.
+See AFARS 5101.707.

-(b) Send each request for secretarial determination to the addressee in 5101.290(b)(2)(ii)(C).
+(b) Send each request for secretarial determination to the addressee in AFARS 5101.290(b)(2)(ii)(B).
 Each request must contain the following:

 (1) A detailed description of the acquisition supporting a finding that the contract is for research or development or both.